Pathomation/pma_php/doc/files/lib_pathomation.php.txt

 use \Exception;

 /**
-Class that wraps around the free PMA.core.lite (the server component of PMA.start), as well as its commercial variant; the PMA.core product
+* Class that wraps around the free PMA.core.lite (the server component of PMA.start), as well as its commercial variant; the PMA.core product
 */
 class Core {
 	# internal module helper variables and functions
+	/** in-memory cache for current PMA.core sessions */
 	private static $_pma_sessions = [];
-	private static $_pma_slideinfos = [];
+	/** in-memory cache for slide information objects */ private static $_pma_slideinfos = [];
-	private static $_pma_pmacoreliteURL = "http://localhost:54001/";
+	/** the URL where PMA.core.lite (part of PMA.start) can be expected to be found */ private static $_pma_pmacoreliteURL = "http://localhost:54001/";
+	/** the default (anonymous) SessionID for PMA.core.lite (part of PMA.start) */
 	public static $_pma_pmacoreliteSessionID = "SDK.PHP";
+	/** reserved for future use */
 	private static $_pma_usecachewhenretrievingtiles = true;
-	private static $_pma_amount_of_data_downloaded = array("SDK.PHP" => 0);
+	/** keep track of the amount of data that was already retrieved; useful in benchmarking scenarios */ private static $_pma_amount_of_data_downloaded = array("SDK.PHP" => 0);

 	/** Internal use only */